 Presenting your set of goals, however noble, as superior to those of the other side is deliberately ignoring half of the problems that our nation faces.
 We face a need for employment, which comes from businesses, and a need for a strong social safety net, which comes from taxes.
 People need to work so that they can pay taxes.
 Businesses need to profit so that they can employ workers and pay taxes.
 What’s more, pitting the interests of business against the interests of the population is at best a waste of already finite resources, and at worst a recipe for societal collapse.

 Economies rely on two forces: supply and demand.
 These forces are often represented in the political narrative as business and consumers.
-The problem with this narrative is that the market is actually made up of two interdependent cycles where businesses and consumers fulfill the roles of supply and demand at various stages.
+The problem with this narrative is that consumers are also labor.
+The market is actually made up of two interdependent cycles where businesses and consumers fulfill the roles of supply and demand at various stages.
 These cycles depend on each other to keep repeating.
 The people who participate in these processes perform different functions in the cycle.
 Even if you own a company, you still have to go home and buy things.
 Even if you earn only minimum wage, you are still selling your time and energy for a wage.

 In the graphic above, you can see where businesses and consumers are both buying and selling to each other.
 There are different markets where consumers supply and businesses demand, only to have the roles reverse.
 This is a good representation of the interdependence of these two cycles.
 If you are a business, you are working to turn your resources (raw materials, production capacity, energy) into profits.
 If you are a consumer, you are looking to turn resources (land, labor and capital) into income.
 If consumers don’t have income, they can’t buy stuff from businesses and they cannot invest in businesses.
-If businesses cannot make profits, they cannot employ people.
+If businesses cannot make profits, they cannot make products and employ people.
 If this balance is upset, no one can pay taxes.
 Conservatives would have you believe that Americans sacrificing in order to keep private industry going is the way to keep the country going.
 Liberals would have you believe that government programs financed by corporate taxes will keep the country going.
 Both parties are right at some point in the economic cycle, and they’re both wrong at the opposite end.

 Capitalism works when everyone acts in their own rational self interest.
 Political rhetoric focuses on “self interest” at the expense of rationality.
 Election Year Economics is the antithesis of rationality.
 Pitting consumers against businesses is irrational.
 Businesses are employers.
 Employees are customers.
 If people can’t work, they can’t buy your crap.
 If you aren’t buying crap, there are no jobs.
 Expecting the government to care for you is irrational.
 Subverting the democratic process to avoid taxes is irrational.
 The politics of fiscal policy is the politics of irrationality.